CommissionerPeirce/SafeHarbor2.0/README.md

 **(d)  Limitation.**  The exemption provided in paragraph (a) of this section does not apply to the provisions of Section 12(a)(2) or Section 17 of the Securities Act of 1933.

-**(e)  Definition of Qualified Purchaser.**  For purposes of Section 18(b)(3) of the Securities Act of 1933, a “qualified purchaser” includes any person to whom autonomous crypto are offered or distributed in a qualifying distribution in reliance on paragraph (a) of this section.
+**(e)  Definition of Qualified Purchaser.**  For purposes of Section 18(b)(3) of the Securities Act of 1933, a “qualified purchaser” includes any person to whom autonomous cryptotokens are offered or distributed in a qualifying distribution in reliance on paragraph (a) of this section.

 **(f)  Disqualifications.**  No exemption under this section is available for the autonomous cryptotokens of any Initial Development Team if it or its Executive Developers would be subject to disqualification under Rule 506(d).